SHOBHIT112005/Cognito/README.md

-# E-Learning: A Full-Stack MERN LMS Platform
+# Cognito: A Full-Stack MERN LMS Platform

 This is a comprehensive, full-stack Learning Management System (LMS) built with the MERN stack (MongoDB, Express, React, Node.js) and modern tooling.
 It is a feature-rich platform, similar to a small-scale Udemy, designed with distinct user roles for **Students** and **Instructors**.